wp-plugins/job-manager-by-smartrecruiters/readme.txt

 Other

 * Powerful reporting capabilities to measure and optimize your recruiting efforts
 * SmartRecruiters Open SaaS application is hosted and maintained.
-No need to worry about hosting, security, performance,…
+No need to worry about hosting, security, performance, ...
 * Secured https connection for Online Application and access to Candidate Details (a legal must)
 * Smart security model with multiple user roles allows to control who has access to which jobs and candidates.

 Job Manager by SmartRecruiters should be easy to [install](http://dev.smartrecruiters.com/?page_id=23) and use.
-We’d love to [hear from you](http://getsatisfaction.com/smartrecruiters/products/smartrecruiters_wordpress_plugin) if you have any issues, questions or ideas.
+WeÃ¢â‚¬â„¢d love to [hear from you](http://getsatisfaction.com/smartrecruiters/products/smartrecruiters_wordpress_plugin) if you have any issues, questions or ideas.

-If you don’t have a SmartRecruiters account yet, you can sign up [here](http://www.smartrecruiters.com/static/wordpress_signup) (it is entirely free forever).
+If you donÃ¢â‚¬â„¢t have a SmartRecruiters account yet, you can sign up [here](http://www.smartrecruiters.com/static/wordpress_signup) (it is entirely free forever).

 == Installation ==